-You may not re-use work you have written previously.
-This is an LBCC academic policy.
+Strangely, in this class, you may not re-use work you have written previously.
+This is an LBCC academic policy on "self-plagiarism".
 (And in the outside world, if you use material you have written previously as a reference or source, you must cite it like any other referenced work.)